quansuvp/pizza-sale-counting/pizza-counting/README.md

 ## 2. File requirement

-- best.pt is larger than 100MB, therefore, i could not push it to github, please download manually: https://drive.google.com/file/d/132BtGroW1dugbQdbr6Kd3MsrjLBop3YT/view?usp=sharing
+- best1.onnx is larger than 100MB, therefore, i could not push it to github, please download manually: https://drive.google.com/file/d/1EEvDNMdYr1BnSMOj5ThZC7afjuuo1MIY/view?usp=sharing
 - The video being processed is ```SOHO_1462_CH03``` will also need to be downloaded manually: https://drive.google.com/file/d/11LSPgLVhZftVhe3ft1kRIawGMdTPReiK/view?usp=sharing
 - After finishing, move the ```best.pt``` to folder ```pizza-counting/app/``` and move the video to ```pizza-counting/videos/```